I'm moving to a new location; how do I do this with my Casa setup?

 Below, we've outlined some guidelines about what to think about, as well as some "best practices" regarding moving part or all of your Casa setup to a new home, to make the transition as easy and stress-free as possible.

-There are different multisig key setups depending on your Casa membership level.
+There are different vault setups depending on your Casa membership level.

-- Gold members use a 2-of-3 keyset using one or (optionally) two hardware devices.
+- Standard members use a 3-key vault using one or (optionally) two hardware devices.

-- Platinum and Diamond members use a 3-of-5 setup with three hardware devices.
+- Premium members and Private Clients use a 5-key vault with three hardware devices.

 Ideally, you've distributed your keys in such a manner that there are never sufficient keys to send your funds in the location where you currently reside.

-For Gold members, this means that a hardware device key in your setup should be stored away from your home.
+For Standard members, this means that a hardware device key in your setup should be stored away from your home.

-For Platinum and Diamond members, this means that at least two of your hardware devices should be stored away from your home.
+For Premium members and Private Clients, this means that at least two of your hardware devices should be stored away from your home.

 The hardware device(s) should be kept in another secure location, such as a bank safe deposit box or in a safe at a family home.